sdoylelambda/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+1. The DOM is the document object model and it allows programs and scripts to access and update the content, structure and style of a document.

 2. What is an event?

+2. An event is when a user clicks a button on an object which runs some code, typically a n animation.

 3. What is an event listener?

+3. An event listener is handles the event to cause the action.

 4. Why would we convert a NodeList into an Array?

+4. We would convert a NodeList into an array to get array methods like forEach.

 5. What is a component?

+5. A component is a stand alone part of the application that handles only one task and does not know about other components.

 ### Git Set up